KunFang93/NucHMM/README.md

      Flag of giving a mark to inter-nucleosome region (gaps between nucleosomes).

      * `--ciselementlist(-cel)`:
      The list of cell cis-element files.
 Allow users to add the cis-element regulators in the HMM model.
-Check the example file in example_files folder.
+Check the example file in example_files folder. **Warning: This comment will conflict with nuchmm-screen-init and nuchmm-screen!
+Only applied on nuchmm-train, if user want to perform the following nucleosome organization analysis, please remove the gaps in the bed file from nuchmm-train.**

      * `--upboundary(-up)`:
      Upstream boundary of TSS for selecting the training region.
 Default:100000.
 The larger the number, the more computational resources (memory) and training time needed.